MatthiasSkou/PythonEksamenBlackjack/README.md

 ## Unit-testing

+There are currently 21 unit-tests for this project.
-In order to run the unit-tests for this application, follow the instructions below:
+In order to run the unit-tests, follow the instructions below:

 ```
   1. Open the test_unit.py file and hit run or type the following command in the terminal: 'python test_unit.py'